1977 Wimbledon Championships – Women's singles

 Virginia Wade defeated Betty Stöve in the final, 4–6, 6–3, 6–1 to win the ladies' singles tennis title at the 1977 Wimbledon Championships.
 It was her third and last major singles title.
-She remains the most recent Briton to win the title.
+She remains the most recent British woman to win the title.
+This would also be the last Grand Slam singles title by a British woman until Emma Raducanu's victory in the 2021 US Open.

 Chris Evert was the defending champion, but lost in the semifinals to Wade.

 This was the first time Wimbledon seeded more than eight players for the ladies' championship, increasing the number to twelve players; the number was further increased to 16 the following year.